limpkin/capmeter/source_code/README.md

 Current commands
 ================
 Every sent packet will get one or more packets as an answer.
+Byte order is little endian.
 Texts sent to and from the Capmeter have a payload length that includes the terminating 0.
 The following commands are currently implemented: